gsalmao/gsalmao/README.md

 # Introduction

 Hello!
 I am an Unity developer from Brazil and also a musician during my spare time.
 My main focus is to grow as a game developer, always focusing in a clean, extensible code, thus making the team more productive in the long run.
-I can also work as a music producer, having some games released with my music (Captain Hann Gover and Caipora Jump)

 # Knowledges